vavrek/Open-Assistant-Version-Zero/README.rst

 Running OpenAssistant
 ---------------------

+* Install dependencies and tools.

 * Download and unpack the latest ``openassistant-master.zip`` package.

-* Edit ``assist.sh`` to configure the desired variables, then save.
+* Edit ``assist.sh`` to configure desired variables, then save.

 * Make ``assist.sh`` executable with: ``$chmod +x ./assist.sh``

 * Run ``./assist.sh``.
 Global variables will be set and ``assistant.py`` will launch.

-* If ``./etc/commands.json`` has changed and your system is online, a new dictionary and language model will be created via the `Sphinx Knowledge Base Tool <http://www.speech.cs.cmu.edu/tools/lmtool.html>`__.
+* If ``./etc/commands.json`` has changed and your machine is online, a new dictionary and language model will be created via the `Sphinx Knowledge Base Tool <http://www.speech.cs.cmu.edu/tools/lmtool.html>`__.

 * Say "Hello!" :) To mute, say "Be quiet" or "Silence".
 To unmute, say "Talk to me".

 * To quit, say "Goodbye" or "Farewell."

 * To change assistant commands and language, edit ``./etc/commands.json``.
 Exit and relaunch ``assist.sh``.

+* For help, request support in the `OpenAssistant Forum <http://openassistant.org/community/>`_

 Next Steps